everettsouthwick/managerr/README.md

 ## Getting Started

 1. Clone or download the project
-2. Install dependencies with `npm install` in the root directory
+2. Edit the `appsettings.json` with your Radarr instance values
-3. Execute `node server`
+3. Run the application

 ## Features